 Becky Buckwald is a native San Franciscan who grew up at Beth Sholom.
 Becky had her bat mitzvah at CBS and was also a member of United Synagogue Youth (USY).
 She holds a BA in Religious Studies from the University of California at Santa Barbara.
 After college, Becky made aliyah and enrolled at the Hebrew University of Jerusalem, where she received an MA in Cultural Anthropology.
 Becky is currently the Director of Planned Giving at the New Israel Fund, where she has worked for many years – both in San Francisco and in Israel – and which is the leading organization promoting equality and democracy for all inhabitants of Israel.
 She hopes to bring a social justice lens to her service on the CBS Board.
 Becky lives in Cole Valley with her husband Dani, who is Israeli, and their two daughters, Mika and Heleni.

-Ben Chinn has been a member of CBS since 2009 and has filled an interim position on the Board since October 2015.
+Ben Chinn has been a member of CBS since 2009 and has served on the Board since October 2015.
 He has served on the synagogue’s Development Committee and currently chairs the Education Committee.
-Ben’s whole family is engaged in learning with CBS, either through Kevah groups, the CBS Family Preschool, or the Shabbat School, where he is a room parent for the K/1 class.
+Ben’s whole family is engaged in learning with CBS; either through Kevah groups, the CBS Family Preschool, or the Shabbat School, where he is a room parent for the K/1 class.
 Ben leads an e-commerce software development team at Restoration Hardware, where he has worked since 2010.
-Previously, he has worked in web development as a freelancer and for a Napa-based startup providing e-commerce technology to the wine industry (although he prefers a good bottle of tequila).
+Previously, he has worked as a freelancer in web development and for a Napa-based startup providing e-commerce technology to the wine industry (although he prefers a good bottle of tequila).

 Steven Goode is a graduate of both Brown University (A.B.
 Economics, 1989) and Indiana University (School of Law, J.D., 1993).
 For the last 23 years, Steven has worked for Aon, a global insurance brokerage firm that is headquartered in London.
 In 1996, Aon moved Steven from Chicago to San Francisco, where he began his career as a reinsurance broker.
 San Francisco is also where he was lucky enough to meet his wife, Nyla, in 1999.
 Steven believes he first stumbled into CBS in 1996, during the High Holy Days, about six months after he moved to SF.
 He remembers absorbing Rabbi Alan Lew‘s (z”l) sermon, and being struck by how Rabbi Lew took something from his life’s everyday minutiae and weaved it into the fabric of both our community’s story and that of the Torah.
 CBS is where Steven’s children, Jacob and Leilah, were named, where they attended preschool, and where they have or will have fulfilled their b’nai mitzvah.